 Then came Giga Kick, the winner of The Everest two years ago, who has only had one start in the past 12 months, and whose performance in the Premiere Stakes will be closely scrutinised.

-Owner Jonathan Munz and ATC chairman Peter McGauran have a connection, having raced a few horses together, so it was long rumoured that put Giga Kick in the prime position be the go-to horse for the ATC.
+It was long rumoured that Giga Kick was in the prime position be the go-to horse for the ATC.
 The radio waves again sparkled before that arrangement was announced on Thursday.

 Not everyone was on board.
 Joe Pride, the trainer of defending champion Think About It, who tackles Giga Kick on Saturday, posted about his displeasure with the ATC’s decision on social media.